perryabdulkadir/Movies-ETL/README.md

 ![ratings_df](Resources/ratings_df.PNG)

 ## Extracting and Transforming the Wikipedia Data
 Unfortunately, due to numerous issues of inconsistent formatting, it was necessary to clean and transform the Wikipedia data before I could proceed with analysis.
+I began coding in a new notebook, [ETL_clean_wiki_movies.ipynb](https://github.com/perryabdulkadir/Movies-ETL/blob/main/ETL_clean_wiki_movies.ipynb).

 The clean_movie function takes the argument 'movie' and combines alternate titles into one list, then combines synonymous words and phrases (e.g. 'Directed by' and 'Director').

 ![clean_movie_function](Resources/clean_movie_function.PNG)

+I then began constructing a large function, also called extract_transform_load, that takes in the arguments wikidata, ratings, and movielens.